 OCHOG has a history of supporting charity events since its inception in 1987.
 In 2011, the then Director, Kim Kohlenberger, sought some means for OCHOG to give back to the U.S. Military and specifically the injured.
 Marine Base – Camp Pendleton, CA has an on-base Hope & Care Center and other facilities where the injured live during treatment and rehabilitation from their injuries.
 This was an easy choice for OCHOG and the development process for a Run began.
 The final piece of the puzzle was to find a 501(c)3 charity that supported the concept of OCHOG’s Run.
 After many conservations with some of the injured warriors, OCHOG was introduced to the Warrior Foundation~Freedom Station (WF~FS).
 That introduction was a perfect fit for OCHOG and that the WF~FS was the correct organization for OCHOG to align with.
 Nearly 100% of the proceeds benefit the injured warriors, OCHOG takes NOT a single dime from the Run and only minimal costs are incurred for incidentals to oversee the Run.

 With November being Harley-Davidson’s Military Appreciation Month and the United States Marines Corps’ birthday, it was decided the Injured Warrior Appreciation Run (IWAR) would occur early each November.
 OCHOG’s Injured Warrior Appreciation Run is great way in which you can help.
 Our inaugural year (2012) was a great success where 350 bikes and 500 participants (including some of the warriors) were able to raise $18,000 for the Warrior Foundation~Freedom Station.
 The 2013 Run was even more successful with more bikes and participants and $38,000 raised for WF~FS.
-Years 2014, 2015 and 2016 were also very successful with an increased level of funds raised during each of those years.
+The Run in years 2014, 2015 and 2016 were also very successful with significant funds raised.

-LET’S MAKE IWAR 2017 THE BEST YEAR FOR OUR WARRIORS.
+LET’S MAKE IWAR 2017 A GREAT YEAR FOR OUR WARRIORS.
+Thank you.

 The Officers for Orange Coast HOG literally began working on the 2013 event the same day the 2012 event was taking place.
 The inaugural event was a great success, but there is always room for improvement.
 This year’s event will build on the 2012 event and takes into account feedback that has been received.